advapplab/kelly_publisher/README.md

 Machine 04 : 8704
 Machine 05 : 8705
 ```
-* Run the send data code at the background on Windows 10 as `&` on Linux
+* Run the send data code in the background on Windows 10 as `&` on Linux
 ```
 START /B python send_data.py 03
 ```
 * Machine Host in the current machine on windows 10 should be static IP address `192.168.0.104`

+# Sensor
+In the while loop, you can find ` if recv == 'x':`.
+It means we received a signal called 'x' from the sensor when detection.